Applying for a Driver’s Permit?

-The app is a distraction-free method of collecting driving data only for this evaluation.
-The app collects location and driving activity, such as speed/acceleration, braking/stopping, and turning/swerving.
+The app is a distraction-free method of collecting driving data only for the study you are participating in.
+The app will collect location and driving activity such as speed/acceleration, braking/stopping, and turning/swerving.

-Why DMV TestBuddy and not another app I already have installed on my phone?
+Why DMV TestBuddy and not the comparable app I already have installed on my phone?

 Can other apps be used for this purpose?

 No. The DMV TestBuddy app allows you to participate in the study in a single, secure place.

 How much does it cost?
 Is it free?

 There is no cost to you as a participant.

 Participants opt in by accepting the Terms and Conditions and Privacy Agreement.
 After participants download the app, the app runs on its own and collects driving activities while operating the vehicle to measure driving characteristic for this study.